BavoDC/iFraudSimulator/README.md

 ```
 .

-The working is currently on hold on arXiv.
+The working paper is currently on hold on arXiv.
 As soon as this is resolved, the link to the arXiv paper will be added.

 ## Contact